chovanecm/sacredboard/README.md

     provided that the experiment uses Sacred's
     [Integration with Tensorflow](https://github.com/IDSIA/sacred/blob/develop/docs/tensorflow.rst)
      (currently in the development branch of Sacred).

+### Changes in 0.1.2 since 0.1.1

+- Added a command line option to specify a custom connection string for MongoDB, thus enabling connections to password-protected databases etc.

 ### Changes in 0.1.1 since 0.1